Opachl/OTP_Share/README.md

 # OTP_Share
 OTP_Share is a Razor Pages project designed to manage and share OTP (One-Time Password) accounts securely.
 This project is built on .NET 8 and can be deployed using Docker.

+### NOTE:
+This project is in early development and may not be fully functional.
+Use at your own risk.

 ## Features
 - Secure OTP sharing